basvandesande/azurecodingarchitect/blog/content/posts/volterra-take1.md

 ### What is this Volterra Windows Dev Kit thingie?
 The Windows Dev Kit 2023 is a very small ARM based computer in the shape of a Mac Mini, albeit the Microsoft version is a bad ass black colored eco friendly machine; using recycled materials for its casing.

-The heart of the machine is an octocore Qualcomm Snapdragon 8cx processor combined with 32GB of DDR4 RAM, a very snappy 512GB ssd and all modern ports and connectivy options that you could wish for.
+The heart of the machine is an octocore Qualcomm Snapdragon 8cx processor combined with 32GB of DDR4 RAM, a very snappy 512GB ssd and all modern ports and connectivity options that you could wish for.
 All this goodness comes with a price tag of $599.
 On top of it, the machine is equiped with a 7 core GPU and a special NPU (neural processor unit) which can be used after obtaining the required drivers from Qualcomm.

 Out of the box it runs Windows 11 for ARM64 and you can download special ARM64 based versions of tools like Visual Studio 2022 for it.
-Unlike some of the other ARM based Windows machines on the market, this one feels really snappy and runs alomst anything you can throw at it.
+Unlike some of the other ARM based Windows machines on the market, this one feels really snappy and runs almost anything you can throw at it.

 ![Doom in 100% C#](/volterra1/volterra-doom.jpg)
 During the Innovation Day, my colleague [Wesley Cabus](https://xpirit.com/team/wesley-cabus/) took his [doom-sharp](https://github.com/wcabus/doom-sharp) project that he built from scratch using C# .NET 6.
 We expected that it would take some time to get the game running on the hardware architecture of the Dev Kit, but in fact after a couple of minutes, he was blasting through the first level of the game. **Impressive**